-204.11 Compaction.
-Compact as follows:

-- (a) Rock embankment.
-Adjust the moisture content of the material to a moisture content suitable for compaction.
-Compact each layer of material full width with one of the following: - (1) Four roller passes of a 45-metric ton compression-type roller - (2) Four roller passes of a vibratory roller having a minimum dynamic force of 180 kilonewtons impact per vibration and a minimum frequency of 16 hertz - (3) Eight roller passes of a 20-metric ton compression-type roller - (4) Eight roller passes of a vibratory roller having a minimum dynamic force of 130 kilonewtons impact per vibration and a minimum frequency of 16 hertz
+- 204.11 Compaction.
+For the purpose of compaction, use AASHTO T 27 to determine the amount of material retained on a 4.75-millimeter sieve.
+Compact as follows: - (a) More than 80 percent retained on a 4.75-millimeter sieve.
+Adjust the moisture content to a level suitable for compaction.
+Fill the interstices around rock with earth or other fine material as practical.
+Use compression-type rollers at speeds less than 2 meters per second and vibratory rollers at speeds less than 1 meter per second.
+Compact each layer of material full width with one of the following and until there is no visible evidence of further consolidation. - (1) Four roller passes of a vibratory roller having a minimum dynamic force of 180 kilonewtons impact per vibration and a minimum frequency of 16 hertz. - (2) Eight roller passes of a 20-metric ton compression-type roller. - (3) Eight roller passes of a vibratory roller having a minimum dynamic force of 130 kilonewtons impact per vibration and a minimum frequency of 16 hertz.

-Proportion the compactive effort for layers deeper than 300 millimeters as follows.
+Increase the compactive effort for layers deeper than 300 millimeters as follows: